cnblogs/ngx-dropdown/README.md

 </div>
 ```

-* `dropdown` directive is used to specify where your dropdown starts
+* `appDropdown` directive is used to specify where your dropdown starts
     * `dropdownToggle` Indicates if dropdown should be closed when user double-clicks the dropdown opening button.
 Default is **true**.
     * `(onOpen)` in dropdown is called when dropdown is opened
     * `(onClose)` in dropdown is called when dropdown is closed
-* `dropdown-open` is used on `a`, `button` or any other clickable element to open a dropdown on its click
+* `appDropdownOpen` is used on `a`, `button` or any other clickable element to open a dropdown on its click
-* `dropdown-not-closable-zone` (not used in the example above, however is used in the examples below) is used
+* `appDropdownNotClosableZone` (not used in the example above, however is used in the examples below) is used
     to prevent closing dropdown when you click on its elements.
 Its highly usable when you want to create
     interactive dropdowns.